EricLBuehler/mistral.rs/docs/IMATRIX.md

 - `Q5K`
 - `Q6K`

+Currently, only `plain` models support using an imatrix.
+Support for vision models is coming.

 Using an imatrix causes the quantization process to take longer as the data must be collected, but there is no inference-time performance decrease.

 To use this, simply specify the calibration data file in the various APIs: